 20:46 What does the size of a business have to do with creating a successful, cooperative working environment?
 William also talks about how he markets his own business.

 22:35 Is it easier to start a business these days, bearing in mind the tools at our disposal, such as the internet, or is it as hard as it's ever been?
 William says it comes down to attitude.

-25:00 “Everything we do design.
+25:00 "Everything we do is design.
 Everything around us is design!
-Yet, more than design, I’m a storyteller.
-Everything is a story!”
+Yet, more than design, I'm a storyteller.
+Everything is a story!"

 27:20 Trends for the future, including artificial intelligence and its impact on design and storytelling.
 Also, what advice would William pass on to the new generation of design students and entrepreneurs?